hmxmilohax/rb3-pc/_english/customconfiguration.md

 ### Notes on MIDI Drums:

+**Your MIDI Drum Kit needs to be set to MIDI Channel 10 and standard GM mapping.**  These should be default settings but consult the manual for your kit to make sure.

+For more information on Drum Kit mapping, [[**read here**.]](https://hmxmilohax.github.io/rb3-pc/instruments/misc/mididrums#mapping)

 You can adjust a variety of options in the `rb3drums.yml` file, located within the `config` folder inside your RPCS3 installation folder.
 You need to run the game once with your MIDI Drum kit assigned in the I/O tab for RPCS3 to create this file.
 Any changes require a game restart.

-**As drums don't have PS3 buttons, by default:
+As drums don't have PS3 buttons, by default:**
 * START: Quickly close the Hi-Hat three times then hit the Snare
 * SELECT: Quickly close the Hi-Hat three times then hit the Snare Rim
 * Song select shortcuts: Quickly close the Hi-Hat three times then press the Kick pedal**